Boston Police Reform Task Force

 Signed the final version of the Home Rule Petition, which was passed on December 16, 2020, by the Boston City Council.

-On November 12, within 30 days of accepting the Task Force's final recommendations, Mayor Walsh signed an Executive Order to create Boston’s first Civilian Review Board of this kind.
+On November 12, within 30 days of accepting the Task Force's final recommendations, former Mayor Walsh signed an Executive Order to create Boston’s first Civilian Review Board of this kind.
 The nine-member board will be made up of community members nominated by the City Council and the Mayor’s Office.

-On November 12, within 30 days of accepting the Task Force's final recommendations, Mayor Walsh signed an Executive Order to reconstitute Boston’s Community Ombudsman Oversight Panel (CO-OP) and transform it into a stronger Internal Affairs Oversight Panel (IAOP).
+On November 12, within 30 days of accepting the Task Force's final recommendations, then Mayor Walsh signed an Executive Order to reconstitute Boston’s Community Ombudsman Oversight Panel (CO-OP) and transform it into a stronger Internal Affairs Oversight Panel (IAOP).
 This panel will have the power to review all completed Internal Affairs cases, the policies and procedures of Internal Affairs, as well as engage with the community about their impact.

-On January 4, within 90-days of receiving the Task Force's recommendations, Mayor Walsh signed an ordinance establishing the new Office of Police Accountability and Transparency.
+On January 4, within 90-days of receiving the Task Force's recommendations, former Mayor Walsh signed an ordinance establishing the new Office of Police Accountability and Transparency.
 The ordinance codifies the Civilian Review Board and Internal Affairs Oversight Panel, which were previously enacted through executive orders in November.
 The central recommendation of the Boston Police Reform Task Force was the creation of the:

 - Office of Police Accountability and Transparency